bormaxi8080/osint-timeline/DRAFT.md

 Sleep, moron!

-A spiral of silence twists around my neck.
+A spiral of silence twists around their neck.
 It presses a little, but it doesn't hurt anymore.